AI4Bharat/IndicXlit/README.md

 The high level steps we follow for training are as follows:

-Organize the train/test/valid data in corpus dir such that it has all the files containing parallel data for en-X lang pair in the following format
+- Organize the train/test/valid data in corpus directory such that it has all the files containing parallel data for en-X (English-X) language pairs in the following format:

-train_x.en for training file of en-X lang pair which contains the space separated roman characters in each line
+  - train_x.en for training file of en-X language pair which contains the space separated Roman characters in each line.

-train_x.x for training file of en-X lang pair which contains the space separated Indic characters in each line
+  - train_x.x for training file of en-X language pair which contains the space separated Indic language characters in each line.

 ```bash
 # corpus/